Sagi-Send/cfd-weno-teno-mscl-thinc/README.md

   MP5) while keeping the same finite-volume infrastructure.
 * Adjust `ApplyBoundaryConditions` for inflow/outflow variations—the 1D solver
-  currently supports periodic (order test) and outflow (calibration) options in separate directories, so you can copy whichever variant suits your study.【F:SOD- Order/oa.f90†L512-L620】【F:SOD - Calibrate/sod-cal.f90†L620-L666】
+  currently supports periodic (order test) and outflow (calibration) options in separate directories, so you can copy whichever variant suits your study.

 Contributions and experiment reports are welcome—open an issue describing the scenario and attach the `.dat` files or figures that demonstrate the behaviour